What Is International Law?

 The United Nations (UN) defines international law as the “legal responsibilities of States” in their interactions.
 In the UN, the term “states’ refers member states or nations that are enrolled in the organization.
 It would be a mistake to view international law as “one thing.”
 Like domestic law, international law covers a wide range of different specialty fields.
 The main practice areas that fall under international law include:

 - International Commercial Law: Most lawyers who practice international law deal primarily with commercial matters.
-We live in a truly globalized economy filled with international organizations all with their own goals and objectives.
+We live in a globalized economy filled with international organizations all with their own goals and objectives.
 The United Nations Conference on Trade and Development (UNCTAD) reports that international trade hit a record high of $28.5 trillion in 2021.
 International commercial transactions can be more complicated than domestic transactions.
 Lawyers help parties navigate various issues, including multinational trade agreements, customs, international business regulation, international commercial arbitration and business disputes, and global intellectual property (IP) issues.
 An international commercial law attorney can help you navigate complex cross-border transactions.

 - International Criminal Law: Criminal law is still essentially a domestic matter.
 However, international criminal law has become a more critical issue in an increasingly globalized world.
 International criminal laws seek to address alleged illicit conduct that crosses national boundaries.
 It encompasses many different issues—from extradition treaties to war crimes tribunals in international courts.